 - Ensure a fair distribution to their creditors from the sale of assets.

 - Provide a higher dividend to creditors than what would be available under a bankruptcy.

 - Avoid the restrictions of bankruptcy.

-You will need to fit into the government requirements for a PIA, which relate to asset value, debt amount, and income.
+You will need to fit into the government requirements for a PIA.
+The requirements relate to asset value, debt amount, and income.
 If you don’t fit into a Part 9 debt agreement a PIA would be the next consideration prior to a full bankruptcy.